bldl/array-grouping-impl-tutorial/README.md

-# An intoduction to implementing a JavaScript feature in SpiderMonkey using EcmaScript specificiation
+# An introduction to implementing a JavaScript feature in SpiderMonkey using EcmaScript specification

-# Intro!

-# Who am i?

-# Feedback?
+# What is this?

+This is an tutorial/introduction into implementing a TC39 proposal in the SpiderMonkey JavaScript engine.
+It will consist of learning the proposal _Array Grouping_, reading the proposals specification, and creating the implementation while adhering to the specification.

+The implementation will be mostly written in Self-hosted JavaScript, with a tiny bit of c++.

+# What will you learn

+This tutorial will give an introduction to:
+- Reading the ECMA-262 language specification
+- Implementing a TC39 proposal in SpiderMonkey
+- Testing a proposal with the Test262 test suite

 # Table of Contents